Does medicare cover bariatric surgery? Do they cover gastric sleeve surgery? Is there a co-pay?

-Individuals must be over the age of 18 and reaches their expected growth and have evidence of once of the following:
+Individuals must be over the age of 18 and reach their expected growth and have evidence of one of the following:

 - a Body Mass Index (BMI) of over 40,

 - a BMI over 35 with at least one co-morbidity including high blood pressure, high cholesterol, coronary artery disease, Type II Diabetes, hyperlipidemia, obstructive sleep apnea, and pulmonary hypertension (others may apply).

 - Documentation proving the patients has tried to lose weight in the last 12 months to no avail

 - An evaluation from a bariatric surgeon in the last six months who recommends surgery, a medical assessment from primary care physician referring the patient to the surgeon, a nutritional assessment from a registered dietician.

 Cigna Health Insurance covers Roux-en-Y gastric bypass, biliopancreatic diversion with duodenal switch for individuals with a BMI greater than 50, adjustable silicone gastric banding, gastric sleeve (sleeve gastrectomy) as either a staged or stand-alone procedure, and vertical banded gastroplasty.